BBands/TradingBands/README.md

 # TradingBands
-A short program to plot six type of trading bands.
+A short program to plot six types of trading bands.

+Created for the 50th Anniversary Chartered Market Technician Association (CMTA) Symposium 2023